← Back to gallery

 Balanced Scene

 A six-face cube rotates slowly inside a centered perspective scene.
+Each face rotates first, then moves out by half the cube size with translateZ.

 • perspective